Dietary supplements for both inner and outer health

 Thanks to the powerful cross-border e-commerce, international companies have been able to bypass mainland regulations on health products and avoid local taxes.
 As a consequence, they can be competitive in terms of price with domestic products.

-Because e-commerce will likely become one of the most popular outlets for selling vitamins and dietary supplements, an online sales infrastructure is essential.
+Because e-commerce will likely become one of the most popular outlets for selling vitamins and dietary supplements, and online sales infrastructure is essential.

 What are the opportunities for brands in the China’s dietary supplements market?

-Because of the many abuses (poor quality) and food scandals, the Chinese people often prefer to turn to foreign brands considered more reliable.
-Trust in Chinese brand is very low, therefore, foreign brands are welcomed.
+Because of the many cases of abuse (poor quality) and food scandals, the Chinese people often prefer to turn to foreign brands considered more reliable.
+Trust in Chinese brands is very low, therefore, foreign brands are welcomed.

-However, brands to win in this market should focus on creating a good marketing strategy by localizing their contents and using Chinese digital platforms.
+However, brands to win in this market should focus on creating a good marketing strategy by localizing their content and using Chinese digital platforms.